NateRex/malmo-task-learning/README.md

-# Malmo Task Learning
+# **Malmo Task Learning**

-This repository is designed to help support research into companion AI in Minecraft.
-More specifically, the goal is to run a simulation with an automated player and companion, where the companion performs a hard-coded task.
-As the companion performs said tasks, we log the environment states and actions to a learning algorithm which attempts to classify complex tasks from a series of primitive tasks.
-Given a new companion that is NOT hardcoded, they should be able to use the "learned" model to perform the same task with similar performance.
+This repository contains functionality used in conjunction with Microsoft's MalmoPlatform (https://github.com/Microsoft/malmo) to support research into companion AI in a Minecraft environment.
+Through the use of hierarchical task networks, the goal of this project is to get non-hardcoded agents to develop a plan and perform the same complex tasks as agents who were hardcoded with what to do in their environments.
+This pipeline is as follows:

+Run a hardcoded mission --> Produce training data --> Train HTN --> Use HTN on non-hardcoded agent

-## Usage
+## **Setup**

-- First, ensure that you have a working copy of Microsoft's MalmoPlatform, and can run both the Minecraft client and the Python missions.
+- First, ensure that you have a working build of Microsoft's MalmoPlatform.
 The repository for the Malmo project can be found [here](https://github.com/Microsoft/malmo).

-- Clone this repository onto your local machine.
-Since this repository contains copies of the shared object libraries and interfaces that Microsoft's missions use to run, the scripts inside this repository will be runnable from anywhere.

-- Ensure that you have a sufficient number of Malmo Minecraft clients running for a particular mission, and then run that mission using the following command as an example:

-    ```
-    python malmo-task-learning/lib/Example.mission.py
-    ```
+Ensure that the 'launchClient' program runs and successfully produces a Minecraft client.

+- Clone this repository onto your local machine at any location.

-## Contents
+## **Project Pipeline**

-#### lib/

-This directory contains Python scripts representing unique hardcoded scenarios for players agents and their companions.
-A scenario can be ran just like any other Python example mission included in the default clone of the Malmo project.
-When running these scripts, the trace outputs will be fed to the learning algorithm to be used by future non-hardcoded companions.

-There are also several Python scripts that serve as tools for the development of scenarios.
-These files should **NOT** be ran directly, but rather they expose functionality that the scenario scripts can make use of.
-These are listed below:

-- **Constants**: Enumerated types for specifying certain characteristics of the environment, such as block type, item type, direction, time of day, etc.

-- **ScenarioBuilder**: Functionality for dynamically building up the XML string representations of a scenario, including both agent and environment settings.

-- **Logger**: Functionality for outputting the generated traces of a scenario as it is ran, which includes both state and action contents.

-- **MalmoPython**: A copy of Microsoft's shared object library containing the Malmo interface, callable from Python.

-- **malmoutils**: A copy of Microsoft's Python script which includes utility functions and classes that provide additional support for working with the Malmo interface.
+### **I. Running Hardcoded Missions**

+Hardcoded mission scripts designed for untrained agents are denoted by the '.mission' and '.UT' portions of the file name.
+All missions require two instances of the MalmoPlatform Minecraft client to be running.
+Executing one of these scripts will produce an execution trace log useful for training an HTN, as well as a performance stats file for each Agent.
+A mission can be ran like so:

+    python3 malmo-task-learning/lib/<mission>

+If you would like to run a single mission any number of times in a repeated fashion, you can also use the following command:

+    python malmo-task-learning/lib/Run.py <mission> <# times>

+### **II.
+Cleaning Up Execution Traces**

+After running a single mission several times, there will be corresponding execution trace files in the logs/ directory.
+Due to the occasional tolerance and timing issues in using the MalmoPlatform, these files must be cleaned up before being used for training.
+To clean all files in the logs/ directory, run the following command:

+    python malmo-task-learning/lib/ProcessLogs.py

+### **III.
+Train a Hierarchical Task Network**

+With the cleaned up execution trace files from step 2, an HTN can be trained to recognize parts of the environment from a mission and generate a plan of actions for new environments.

+### **IV.
+Test the Trained Hierarchical Task Network**

+After training the HTN in step 3 for a particular mission, the corresponding mission with filename extension '.T' can be ran.
+The agent for this mission is not hardcoded in the ways it responds to its environment, and is instead developing a plan each time it inspects the surroundings.
+Similarly to step 1, these missions can be ran like so:

+    python malmo-task-learning/lib/<mission>

+### **V. Evaluate Performance**

+In order to better assess how a hardcoded or non-hardcoded agent performed, statistical information on each agent is automatically output in CSV format to the stats/ directory on each run of a mission.
+This can be read as plaintext, or can be graphed by running the following command:

+    python malmo-task-learning/lib/Stats.py <CSV filename>

+Running this script will ask the user for all of the attributes they wish to plot against the time that the mission ran for.